open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 fixture function of BlenderDMX: after the MVR import to BlenderDMX, edit all fixtures → uncheck the Re-address only and choose GDTF files for each fixture.

 ## Why do fixtures from GDTF have different features, like Gobo or Color and some not?

-GDTF is a format to describe real world devices, meaning that there are real lights out there which someone physically built and uses on real stages.
+GDTF is a format to describe real world devices, meaning that there are real lights out there which some manufacturer produces and which people use on real stages.
 Some of them are simple with just a lamp, some have colors, others may have gobos and pan/tilt and so on.
 If you don't care about this, you can choose any fixture.
 See also the next question.

 ## Is there a difference between Spot and Wash fixtures in BlenderDMX?